bramtayl/Justly/README.md

 Each note starts at a different time.
 Because a chord represents a set of notes that begin playing simultaneously, in this song, each note has its own "chord".

 Each "chord" lasts for 1 beat.
 The first note, however, plays for 8 beats.
 1 beat into the first note, the second note starts, and plays for 7 beats.
 The rest of the notes play for 1 beat.
 At the end of all 8 "chords", the first two notes stop_playing playing.

 ## Build instructions

 I'm struggling to build binaries for Justly, due to the complexity of packaging both Qt and CSound with cmake.
 Contributions are greatly appreciated.
 In the meantime, here are build instructions that I tested on Linux.

-### Setup

 You will need `git` to download the code, `cmake` to build it, and the following dependencies: